 - It is undertaken on the basis of well-defined scientific objectives and the advancement of knowledge, giving due consideration to the welfare of the animals, minimising the number of animals employed in each experiment and avoiding unnecessary duplication.

-- The University will actively support the development, validation and adoption of appropriate alternatives to the use of animals, in order to eliminate the need for animals in research.
+- The University will actively support the development, validation and adoption of appropriate alternatives to the use of animals, aimed at eliminating the need for animals in research.

-- Animals are transported, housed and cared for by dedicated and trained staff under professional supervision in a manner designed to maximise health and wellbeing of the animal, with provisions for environmental enrichment.
+- Animals are transported, housed and cared for by dedicated and appropriately trained staff under professional supervision in a manner designed to maximise health and wellbeing of the animals, with provisions for environmental enrichment.

 - A Named Veterinary Surgeon is contactable at all times for consultation, care and attendance.

-- The University of Cambridge considers that the use of animals in research is not a right, but a responsibility that must be earned by demonstration of our commitment to achieving the highest standards of animal welfare and an ongoing commitment to replacement, reduction and refinement.
+- The University of Cambridge considers that the use of animals in research is not a right, but a privilege that must be earned by demonstration of our staff's commitment to achieving the highest standards of animal welfare and an ongoing commitment to replacement, reduction and refinement.